-Issues

-New laws and court decisions, arrest, search and seizure, changes in enforcement policy, new concepts in police technology, community relations, police ethics and integrity.
+Advanced In-Service Training Issues New laws and court decisions, arrest, search and seizure, changes in enforcement policy, new concepts in police technology, community relations, police ethics and integrity.
 Lecture.
-Pass/ no pass only.
+Pass/no pass only.

-CRIMINAL JUSTICE G070 - 4 Units Sergeant Supervisory, Law
+Sergeant Supervisory, Law Enforcement

-Enforcement

 P.O.S.T. certified 80-hour course.

-Fundamentals of police supervision and management, including training,

-supervision and evaluation.
+Fundamentals of police supervision and management, including training, supervision and evaluation.
 Lecture.
 Pass/no pass only.

-CRIMINAL JUSTICE G078 - 6.5 Units Public Safety Dispatcher Basic (Intensive Format)
+Public Safety Dispatcher Basic (Intensive Format)

 Advisories: The student should be currently employed as a dispatcher for a public safety agency.
 The student should have a basic understanding of the following subjects as they apply to the position of dispatcher: California statutory codes, law enforcement radio codes; the phonetic alphabet; military time; police jargon and abbreviations; telephone and radio procedures.
 The purpose of this course is to provide the student with an understanding of the basic roles, responsibilities, and duties of a dispatcher within a public safety agency.
 This course provides standardized dispatcher training and introduces students to the skills and knowledge necessary to work in a communications center in a productive and professional manner.
 This intensive format course is approved by the California Commission on Peace Officer Standards and Training (P.O.S.T.) and is designed for the student who is currently employed as a dispatcher for a public safety agency.
 A three-week course.
 Lecture & lab.
 Pass/no pass only.

-CRIMINAL JUSTICE G079 -6.5 Units Public Safety Dispatcher Basic (Extended Format)

-The purpose of this course is to provide the student with an understanding of the basic roles, responsibilities, and duties of a dispatcher within a public safety agency.
+CRIMINAL JUSTICE G079 - 6.5 Units Public Safety Dispatcher Basic the student with an understanding of the basic roles, responsibilities, and duties of a dispatcher within a public safety agency.
 This course provides standardized dispatcher training and introduces students to the skills and knowledge necessary to work in a communications center in a productive and professional manner.
 This extended format course is approved by the California Commission on Peace Officer Standards and Training (P.O.S.T.) and is designed for the entry level student who is not currently employed as a dispatcher with a public safety agency.
 Lecture & lab.
 Letter grade only.